WCSCourses/genomeacademy/modules/quick_pcr_protocol.md

 8. hand tube to instructor who will load the samples into the Thermocycler

-## Programme for hte thermocycler:
+## Programme for the thermocycler:

 1. Denaturation at 94<sup>o</sup>C for 3 minutes
 2. 94<sup>o</sup>C cycle for 30 seconds